sshetti1/HealthCheck/README.md

  - Set up the following GitHub repository secrets with those keys:
    - AWS_ACCESS_KEY_ID
    - AWS_SECRET_ACCESS_KEY
- - Change the function name in [main.yml](.github/workflows/main.yml) to the name of the Lambda that you created
+ - Change the function name in workflow file to the name of the Lambda that you created

 After those steps have been followed, it is up to you on how you use the Lambda.